NPL Site Narrative for PCE/TCE Northeast Contamination

-The state of Nebraska referred the site to the EPA because the site requires short term and long-term response actions and listing will allow for a proper and timely investigation of the nature and extent of contamination and remediation of the site.
-Other federal and state cleanup programs were evaluated, but are not viable options at this time.
+The state of Nebraska referred the site to the EPA because the site requires short-term and long-term response actions and NPL listing will provide for investigation into the nature and extent of contamination and, if necessary, remediation of the site.
+Other federal and state cleanup programs were evaluated, but are not viable at this time.
 The EPA received a letter of support for placing this site on the NPL from the state.

 [The description of the site (release) is based on information available at the time the site was evaluated with the HRS.
 The description may change as additional information is gathered on the sources and extent of contamination.
 See 56 FR 5600, February 11, 1991, or subsequent FR notices.]